Raquel Pennington

-Raquel Len Pennington (born September 5, 1988) is an American mixed martial artist who competes in Ultimate Fighting Championship women's featherweight division.
-She has previously fought for Invicta Fighting Championships.
-As of January 17, 2023, she is #2 in the UFC women's bantamweight rankings, and as of February 27, 2023, she is #13 in the UFC women's pound-for-pound rankings.
+Raquel Len Pennington (born September 5, 1988) is an American professional mixed martial artist who competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC), where she is a former UFC Women's Bantamweight Champion.
+As of June 10, 2025, she is #2 in the UFC women's bantamweight rankings, and as of November 18, 2025, she is #11 in the UFC women's pound-for-pound rankings.

 Early life

 Pennington grew up playing many sports from basketball, softball, volleyball, running cross country and always wanted to box.
 She graduated from Harrison High School in 2007 as secretary of the National Honors Society, with many athletic and academic scholarships.
 She never played sports on a collegiate level due to a broken back.

 Mixed martial arts career

 Early career

 Pennington started training in martial arts at the age of 19, though initially her parents would not let her fight.
 She fought in amateur MMA from 2009 to 2011, amassing a record of 7 wins and 1 loss with five of those wins by submission.
 Her professional debut was in March 2012, a TKO victory against Kim Couture.